 2. Work on One New Issue at a Time

-Most people need to hear new information multiple times, and often in multiple different ways, before they really absorb it.
+Most people need to hear new information several times and in different ways before they truly understand and retain it.

-It’s not fair to expect subcontractors to do something right the first time if they have only been told once, especially if it’s a new method or different from the way they have always done it.
+It’s unrealistic to expect subcontractors to get something right the first time if they've only been told once, especially when it involves a new method or a change from how they've always done things.

-As a project manager, you must be patient and thorough in you systems and processes when dealing with contractors.
+As a project manager, it's important to be patient and consistent in your systems and processes when working with contractors.

 3. Identify the Possible Causes